chronophage/kon-reh/ttrpg/reference/worldbook/worldbook.md

 * The Inland Sea: A relatively calm body of water between the main islands, serving as the heart of trade and communication for the realm.

 #### Government & Structure
-Nihon is a fractured, feudal society, locked in a state of constant, low-grade conflict known as the Sengoku Jidai (The Era of the Warring Clans).
+Nihori is a fractured, feudal society, locked in a state of constant, low-grade conflict known as the Sengoku Jidai (The Era of the Warring Clans).
 * The Heavenly Sovereign: A divine, hereditary emperor who resides in the ancient capital.
 His power is almost entirely ceremonial and spiritual; he is the link to the gods but holds little temporal authority.
 * The Shōgun: The theoretical "generalissimo" and military dictator who rules in the emperor's name.
 In practice, the title is often contested or powerless, with real power lying with…
 * The Daimyō: The powerful regional lords who rule their own provinces with absolute authority.
 They maintain private armies of samurai and constantly jockey for power, land, and influence.